Blagomir Kotsev: Parliamentary elections (2022-2023)

 A snap parliamentary election was called in Bulgaria on October 2, 2022, due to the successful vote of no confidence against the Petkov Government earlier in the year.
 Kotsev was included among the candidates of We Continue the Change.
 The results revealed his failure to obtain a seat in the National Assembly.

 After the political parties in the 48th National Assembly failed to form a government, another snap parliamentary election was called on April 2, 2023.
 We Continue the Change entered the election as part of the PP-DB electoral alliance and Kotsev was once again among the candidates.
 He did, however, miss out on a seat in the National Assembly again.

 Mayoral election (2023)

 As the 2023 Bulgarian local elections approached, the PP-DB electoral alliance nominated Kotsev as their candidate for Mayor of Varna.
 His campaign heavily focused on criticizing the governing policies for the past 12 years in Varna of the GERB political party.

 The election took place on October 29 and Kotsev received 21,56% of the votes, finishing second behind incumbent Mayor Ivan Portnih with 26,57%, which meant a second round of the election the following week with a contest between the two.
 Kotsev won the election on November 5 with 53,06% of the votes.

 Mayor of Varna (2023 - present)

 Kotsev was sworn in as Mayor of Varna on November 13, 2023.

+Arrest and criminal case

+Kotsev was arrested on July 8, 2025 after a tip-off alleging corruption from a failed public procurement tenderer, and charged with participating in an organized criminal group involved in abuse of office, bribery, and money laundering.
+Courts repeatedly denied his release during the pre-trial phase, prompting large protests in Varna and Sofia and accusations from his party that the case was politically motivated.
+An indictment was filed on 13 November 2025, and on 19 November the Supreme Court of Cassation transferred jurisdiction to Varna Regional Court, which released Kotsev on 27 November on 200,000 BGN bail — after nearly six months in custody — a sum his party's affiliated European Parliament group, Renew Europe, called part of a pattern showing "how urgently the misuse of pre-trial detention must end."
+Proceedings, which had been paused in March, were subsequently reopened by the Varna District Court after two co-defendants' unsuccessful parliamentary candidacies removed the grounds for suspension.